 \subsection{Processing Engine}

-The most important component in the accelerator is the processing engine for floating-point SpMV in \rfloat format.
-The processing engine consists of a number of ReRAM crossbars and several peripheral functional units.
-The architecture of the processing engine is shown in Figure \ref{figure:processing_engine}(b), assuming we are performing the floating-point SpMV on a matrix block with the format {\tt ReFloat}$(b,e,f)$.
+The most critical component in the accelerator is the processing engine for floating-point SpMV in \rfloat format.
+The processing engine consists of a few ReRAM crossbars and several peripheral functional units.
+We show the architecture of the processing engine in Figure~\ref{figure:processing_engine}(b), assuming we are performing the floating-point SpMV on a matrix block with the format {\tt ReFloat}$(b,e,f)$.

 The inputs to the processing engine are: (1) a matrix block in {\tt ReFloat}$(b,e,f)$ format; (2) an input vector segment in floating-point with $e_\text{v}$ exponent bits and $f_\text{v}$ fraction bits and the vector length is $2^b$; and (3) the exponent base bits $e_b$ for each matrix block.
 The output of a processing engine is a vector segment for SpMV on the matrix block, which is a double-precision floating-point number.